Predicting soil health to protect ecosystems

 A Key Scientific Question

-By providing quantitative predictive tools the project will enable stakeholders and decision makers to evaluate the effects of possible actions such as changed agricultural practices, land restoration, or pollution mitigation measures, with the goal of preserving soil health and improve soil function impacts on associated ecosystem services.
-Indeed, the results of the scenario simulations generated by the PHISHES Digital Platform will be translated into policy recommendations aimed at promoting soil health, enhancing ecosystem services, and mitigating the effects of contamination and climate change.
+By providing a methodology that uses quantitative predictive tools, the project will enable stakeholders and decision makers to evaluate the effects of possible actions such as changed agricultural practices, land restoration, or pollution mitigation measures, with the goal of preserving soil health and improving soil function impacts on associated ecosystem services.
+Indeed, the results of the scenario simulations of the PHISHES real-life case studies, demonstrate how the methodology made available by the PHISHES Digital Platform (PDP) can generate evidence to inform policy recommendations specifically aimed at promoting soil health, enhancing ecosystem services, and mitigating the effects of contamination and climate change.

 Real-Life Case Studies

-To ensure practical application and relevance, PHISHES modelling results are applied and tested by four case studies across Europe, focusing on diverse environmental challenges:
+To ensure practical application and relevance, the PHISHES methodology is applied and tested in four case studies across Europe, focusing on diverse environmental challenges:

 Additionally, a Soil Laboratory in France will examine the fate and transport of PFAS from soil to groundwater under controlled conditions.

-By integrating cutting-edge models and real-world case studies, the PHISHES project will provide valuable insights into sustainable soil management.
-Moreover, with its focus on translating scientific findings into actionable recommendations, PHISHES represents a significant advance in the preservation of soil health and the sustainability of ecosystem services.
+The real-world case studies demonstrate how the PHISHES project methodology provides valuable insights into sustainable soil management.
+Moreover, with its focus on translating scientific findings into evidence that can inform policy recommendations, PHISHES represents a significant advance in the preservation of soil health and the sustainability of ecosystem services.

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Executive Agency (REA).
 Neither the European Union nor the granting authority can be held responsible for them.